Carnegie Links - Skibo Castle

 It's not a private golf club but rather a private club with a golf course accessible to the public.
 The public is offered a single four-ball during the summer months.
 Included in the green fee is a three-course lunch in the stunning clubhouse.

-To clear up any confusion, Carnegie Club is the prestigious private members club.
+To clear up any confusion, Carnegie Club is a prestigious private members club.
 Skibo Castle is where the club is located.
 Carnegie Links is the club's golf course.

 Golf Course Review